 The Core Writing Fellows are available for help throughout the semester.
 Fellows are graduate students who have been trained in grammar and compositional skills and are familiar with the works read in the Core.
-To make an appointment, consult the online reservation instructions at www.bu.edu/core/writing, call 617-353-5404, or sign up in the Core Office, CAS 119.
+To make an appointment, consult the online reservation instructions at www.bu.edu/core/writing, send an email to Lauren Kerby (lkerby@bu.edu), call 617-353-5404, or sign up in the Core Office, CAS 119.